 Before you can consider a permanent repair for your crawl space, you will need to address the moisture and humidity that feeds mold, rot, pests, and other unwanted forces in your crawl space.
 The key to this is to keep your crawl space dry by installing a crawl space vapor barrier system and by running a powerful crawl space dehumidifier system.

-The slideshow below features six common ways that floor joists and girders in crawl spaces can be damaged.
+Six common ways that floor joists and girders in crawl spaces can be damaged.

 Also called “soft rot“, this fungus is known to break wet wood down into cellulose, which will significantly weaken and decompose the material.

 When choosing between replacing and reinforcing joists that have been damaged, look carefully at the color of the wood.

 Advanced damage will show up as darkening and shrinking of the wood.
 It will have a soggy, spongy appearance, and will show signs of prolonged moisture exposure.